tm-a-t/TGPy/guide/docs/basics/messages.md

     Now you can skip the rest of the page and go to the [examples](/basics/examples) :)

-TGPy provides some builtin Telegram objects.
-The `client` object is useful for general functions such as sending messages, listing chats and so on.
+TGPy provides some global Telegram objects.
+The `client` object is useful for general functionality, such as sending messages, listing chats and so on.
 The `msg` object always refers to the current message.

 ## Sending a message